 Slow support chatbot

-Vonage Business Cloud is a flexible cloud-hosted VoIP system targeted at the needs of small and medium businesses.
-All packages comprise more than 40 features, including a virtual receptionist, call logs, and admin portal.
-All packages include a 14-day free trial period.
+Vonage Business Cloud is a flexible cloud-hosted VoIP system designed to meet the needs of small and medium businesses.
+Each package offers a comprehensive set of more than 40 features, including a virtual receptionist, call logs, and an admin portal.
+Additionally, all packages come with a 14-day free trial period to ensure a risk-free experience.

 What is a cloud-based VoIP phone system?